swiiny/blockmetrics/README.md

 ```
 docker-compose up --build -V
 ```
+> During the boot process, the Webscoket API, REST API and server will automatically reboot until the database has started

 > The routine running at 02:00 CEST in production will run according to the following config in development environnement `rule.minute = [0, 10, 20, 30, 40, 50];`

 > The routine running at 12:00 CEST in production is deactivated in development environnement to prevent fetch data when it is not published on the external API provider